isomerpages/pa-shapinghearts/_partners/APSN.md

 offers programmes to students at both the primary (7 – 12 years old) and secondary (13-16 years old) levels.
-As at March 2023, KS serves a total of 288 students with mild intellectual disability (MID – IQ 50-70) as well as students with comorbidity of mild to moderate Autism Spectrum Disorder (ASD).</p>
+As at March 2023, KS serves a total of 288 students with mild intellectual disability (MID – IQ 50-70) as well as students with comorbidities of mild to moderate Autism Spectrum Disorder (ASD).</p>
 <p></p>
 <p></p>